 Principle C: Integrity

 CSPA members seek to promote integrity in the research, teaching, and practice of sport psychology.
-In these activities sport psychology consultants are honest, fair, and respectful of others.
+In these activities, mental performance consultants are honest, fair, and respectful of others.
 In describing or reporting their qualifications, services, products, fees, research, or teaching, they do not consciously make statements that are fake, misleading, or deceptive, To the extent that it is feasible, they should attempt to clarify the roles that they can assume as well as the obligations they accept.
 Sport psychology consultants avoid improper and potentially harmful dual relationships and conflicts of interest.

 Principle D: Personal Conduct

 CSPA members shall conduct themselves in a manner beneficial to the well-being of their clients and in a way that brings credit to the field of sport psychology.
-Sport psychology consultants should not:
+Mental performance consultants should not:

 Exploit relationships with clients for personal gain through the media or publicity;

 Practice or work when they are unfit to operate effectively;

 Allow their practices or judgments to be influenced by considerations of religion, sex, race, age, nationality, polities, social standing, class, or other extraneous factors.